New Age of Auto Insurance

 The New Technologies Used in Vehicles

-Ford, BMW, General Motors, and Jaguar Land Rover all have already linked their vehicles to the driver’s smart phone, allowing drivers to control almost everything such as controlling the rate they accelerate or brake, or even honking the horn all from their app.
-This information can also be used for developing personalized insurance polices based on driver behavior.
+Ford, BMW, General Motors, and Jaguar Land Rover all have already linked their vehicles to the driver’s smartphone, allowing drivers to control almost everything such as controlling the rate they accelerate or brake or even honking the horn all from their app.
+This information can also be used for developing personalized insurance policies based on driver behavior.
 The number of policies using telematics for developing insurance policies tripled in the United States from 2013 to 2015 to 6.8 million.

 Autonomous Cars Might Affect Insurance Policies

-Autonomous cars are another example of fast approaching technology to the car market.
+Autonomous cars are another example of fast-approaching technology to the car market.
 This time it is expected that car manufacturers will benefit more than the insurance companies in providing drivers the optimum insurance.
-Volvo officially releases their driverless cars in London next year.
+Volvo officially releases its driverless cars in London next year.
 Mercedes, Google, and Volvo have claimed they will take liability for accidents in their driverless cars.
 This could mean that insurance policies may only be needed for theft or fire.
-Jerry Albright, principle at KPMG’s actuarial and insurance risk practice, believes “more of the liability will be absorbed by the manufacturer or the entity that has made the algorithms behind the brain of the car” as cars are becoming more and more autonomous.
+Jerry Albright, principal at KPMG’s actuarial and insurance risk practice, believes “more of the liability will be absorbed by the manufacturer or the entity that has made the algorithms behind the brain of the car” as cars are becoming more and more autonomous.

 A 2015 KPMG report predicts the personal car insurance sector may shrink 60% within the next twenty-five years.
 In addition to manufacturers assuming liability for automobile accidents, self-driving cars are expected to drastically decrease the number of accidents occurring each year.
 This, as a result, would force insurance premiums even lower.